aridjayarecipes/cutesrecipes.web.app/content/post/1866-steps-to-prepare-speedy-sweet-carrots-with-sweet-peas.md

 1. Prepare 1 tablespoon turmeric

 Cauliflower - is available in different colors, whereby the white cauliflower is the most known.
 Boiled carrots mixed with frozen sweet peas.
 The sweet and salty flavors and soft texture of the carrots complement those meats quite nicely.
-I&#39;ve also been known to enjoy these yummy carrots as a light and healthy main dish, too.
+I've also been known to enjoy these yummy carrots as a light and healthy main dish, too.

 <!--inarticleads2-->